mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ```
 {{< /collapse >}}

-Here are some commands you can use to check the status and details of your Helm releases and the resources they deploy:
+Here are some commands you can use to check the status and details of your Helm releases and the resources they have deployed:

 #### List installed Helm releases
 This command lists all of the releases for a specified namespace (uses current namespace context if namespace not specified).
 For example: